cristovao-n/studies-devops/ci/gitlab-ci/notes/01-getting-started.md

 ### Jobs

 Jobs are the most fundamental building block of a `.gitlab-ci.yml` file
 Jobs define what to do
+Start the job name with a dot (.) and it'll be ignored by GitLab CI/CD.
+This is useful to define base jobs that'll be [extended](#extends) by other jobs

 #### Executors